 On all bikes, stems have the critical job of connecting the handlebars to the fork steerer tube.
 Stems tend to have two bolts to join the steerer tube and four bolts where they attach to the handlebars.

 What different types of stems are there?

-Stems are designed for the type of riding they manufactured for.
+Stems are designed for the type of riding which they are manufactured for.
 Mountain bike stems tend to be shorter and provide a solid interface between the fork and handlebars to cope with the stresses imposed.
 Road bike stems tend to be lighter, reducing weight whilst still providing a strong link between handlebars and forks.
 All stems regardless of their intended use come in a variety of lengths and angles of rise.
+There are also stems which offer adjustment in rise.
 Older bikes (most pre 2000) and some entry level bikes use a ‘quill’ stem, this type of stem fits into a 1 inch fork steerer tube and tightens with an expander bolt.

 How does the Stem affect the bike?

 On road bikes, stems are used to get the right fit for comfort and control on bikes designed to fit riders with average limb proportions for any given height.
 So for example if you have a long back for your height, a longer stem could help accommodate you.
 Conversely, if you have a short back and long legs for your height, a shorter stem could help you achieve a comfortable riding position.

 On mountain bikes, stems are used to dial in handling characteristics.
 A shorter stem will result in quicker and more responsive handling, these work best with modern trail bikes with slacker head-tube angle and a longer fork.
 If you are unhappy with how your mountain bike handles, trying an alternative stem length and rise could unlock sweeter handling.

 Having the right size stem is very important for riding comfort, safety and stability.
 There are two important measurements in stem sizing, Length and Rise.
 Length is generally measured centre of fork Streerer to centre of handlebars.